Welcome to Aberdeen Amateur Athletic Club!

 Volunteering and Fundraising

 Volunteers are essential to AAAC’s existence.
-Without volunteers, AAAC could not deliver training sessions or present competitions nor have any semblance of organization.
+Without volunteers, AAAC could not deliver training sessions or present competitions nor have any semblance of organisation.
 Thus, all new members and their families are invited to volunteer their time, sharing their expertise in support of the club.
 The club will help support those who wish to become coaches and/or officials, but there are numerous other ways to help as well.
 Consider how you might contribute to the club and complete and submit the volunteer form found here.

 While the club raises significant funds from annual member subscriptions, to continue to provide team transportation, coach and official support, among other things, the club must obtain outside sources of funding.
 While AAAC seeks financial support through grants and corporate donations, members can also help in small ways.
 Please visit our fundraising page to learn more.